CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: The CLAMP Model

 \section{The CLAMP Model}

-{ The \textbf{CLAMP model} is a multimodal robot perception model that learns object material from visual and multimodal haptic data collected in-the-wild.
-The CLAMP model fuses a haptic encoder and a visual encoder by training on the CLAMP dataset.}
+{ {The \textbf{CLAMP model} is a {multimodal} perception model} that recognizes object material from visual and multimodal in-the-wild haptic data.
+The model fuses a haptic encoder trained on the CLAMP dataset with a pretrained visual encoder.}

-\textbf{Haptic Encoder.} {Our haptic encoder processes time‐series haptic input through six InceptionTime~\cite{ismail2020inceptiontime} blocks, followed by a global average pooling layer, and finally a three‐layer MLP as the classification head.
-We split the CLAMP dataset sample-wise, train the encoder over three random seeds, and use the worst-performing seed for comparisons (see appendix for details).}
+\textbf{Haptic Encoder.} {Our haptic encoder is a six-block InceptionTime model ~\cite{ismail2020inceptiontime}, followed by a global average pooling layer, and finally a three‐layer MLP as the classification head.
+We split the CLAMP dataset sample-wise, train the encoder over three random seeds, and use the worst-performing model for comparisons.
+See Appendix \ref{appendix:model_training} for more details.}

-\textbf{Visual Encoder.} { We use GPT-4o \cite{gpt4technicalreport} as a low-dimensional visual encoder.
-We take a two-step prompting approach: we first pass the object image and prompt to identify the object instance, and then use the instance prediction to prompt for a material class from the list of 14 materials.
-We extract per-material probabilities and normalize to get a class distribution (see appendix for details).}
+\textbf{Visual Encoder.} We use GPT-4o \cite{gpt4technicalreport} as a low-dimensional visual encoder. {Given an input image, audio transcription, and in-context examples, it outputs per-token probabilities, which we filter and normalize into a categorical distribution over material classes.} See Appendix \ref{appendix:features_gpt} for more details.